iza-institute-of-labor-economics/gettsim/docs/how-to-maintain.rst

 How To Backport
 ---------------

-Backporting is the process of applying a change to future versions of GETTSIM to older versions.
+Backporting is the process of re-applying a change to future versions of GETTSIM to older versions.

 Scope
 ^^^^^